 A huge benefit of this software is that it’s scalable: your platform can grow with your company.
 One way PinnacleCart makes this possible is with their scaled pricing plans.
 Pricing is based on traffic and storage, so as your site gets more traffic, you gradually move up the pay scale.

-Currently, PinnacleCart offers four pricing plans in their “Hosted Solutions” category (which fits all merchants excluding high volume sellers).
-All plans come with unlimited products, daily backups, unlimited phone and email support, and PCI/PA-DSS compliance.
+Currently, PinnacleCart offers three pricing plans.
+All plans come with unlimited products, daily backups, phone and email support, and PCI and PA-DSS compliance.

 PinnacleCart does not charge transaction fees or cancellation fees.
 Take a look at the pricing structure below.